"Tilmanstone Tots" Tuesdays 10am -11.30amTilmanstone Village Hall

 Every Wednesday Holy Communion 10am, Eastry Church Hall

-Wednesday 22nd August Prayer and Praise 11.30am Old Vicarage Tilmanstone
+Wednesday 12th December, Holy Communion 11.30am Old Vicarage Tilmanstone

 Morning Prayer is said daily (Tuesday to Friday)